D4De/keras_weight_injector/README.md

 This project has been implemented at [Politecnico di Milano](https://www.polimi.it/) as a part of a collaboration with research teams at [Politecnico di Torino](https://www.polito.it/) and [École Centrale de Lyon](https://www.ec-lyon.fr/).

+## Project Structure
+- **dataset_loaders**: scripts to load the dataset form a folder to the tensorflow structure `tensorflow.data.Dataset used` for inference.
+- **metrics** : scripts to compute the metrics from the labels and the network output.
+- **templates** : template files for implementing new datasets or metrics
+- **testing** : tool to spot differencese bethween two outout of the tool.
+Useful to mantain consistency when updating the code.
+- **tf_injector** : code of the injector
+- **tools** : support tools

 ## Setup
 1. Ensure you have Python 3.9 installed in your working environment
 2. Create a virtual environment